 🏡 City: Barcelona ➡️ Dublin ➡️ Madrid ➡️ London

-🎓 Studies: Bachelor in Tourism and hospitality management, currently studying a course on “Leadership Communication with Impact” at INSEAD Business School
+🎓 Studies: Bachelor in Tourism and hospitality management, completed a course on “Leadership Communication with Impact” at INSEAD Business School

 🔮 Languages: Spanish 🇪🇸 Catalan and English 🇬🇧